 Physics is the fundamental science whose principles and laws underpin most other science and engineering disciplines.
 At the heart of a physics degree is the ability to solve problems concerning the physical world.
 Problems in physics can relate to phenomena on gigantic scales such as the cosmos, or minutely small ones (e.g. quantum particles) and virtually any other scale in between.
-Throughout your physics degree programme, you will develop a large range of problem-solving skills that can also be applied to many other (seemingly unrelated) situations.
-Hence, by the time you complete your physics degree, you would have built a strong platform with which to launch a professional career from along many different trajectories.
+Ultimately you will develop a large range of problem-solving skills that can be applied to many other (seemingly unrelated) situations.
+Hence, by the time you complete your physics degree, you would have created a strong platform with which to launch your professional career along many different trajectories.
+At the RCM you will be provided with specialised musical education and professional training at the highest international level for instrumental performers and composers, bringing you to the threshold of professional standards.

-The bulk of your Physics degree programme will be taught within the physics department at our South Kensington campus.
-Consistently at the forefront of research and education and comprising nine internationally renowned research groups, the Blackett Laboratory is amongst the strongest in the UK - containing many world-leading researchers.
-These same researchers will be the ones who deliver the programme to you, including graduate teaching assistants (GTA) in labs and tutorials, to postdoctoral researchers and academic staff who have a high level of expertise in their specific field.
+The Physics elements of your degree programme will be taught at our South Kensington campus with the Music elements at the RCM immediately adjacent to this campus on Prince Consort Road.
+The Physics Department is at the forefront of physics research and education.
+Comprising of nine internationally renowned research groups, the Blackett Laboratory is amongst the strongest in the UK containing many world-leading researchers.
+The people who will deliver the programme to you include these researchers that range from graduate teaching assistants (GTA) in labs and tutorials, to postdoctoral researchers and academic staff who have a high level of expertise in their specific field.
+At the RCM you will be taught by staff highly regarded within the music profession who are resourceful and committed teachers.